GlobedGD/globed2/server/protocol.md

 * 29000 - AdminAuthSuccessPacket - admin auth successful
 * 29001+ - AdminErrorPacket - error happened when doing an admin action
-* 29002+^ - AdminUserDataPacket - data about the player
+* 29002+ - AdminUserDataPacket - data about the player
 * 29003+ - AdminSuccessMessagePacket - small success message about an action
+* 29004 - AdminAuthFailedPacket - admin auth failed